patel-zeel/AAAI22/AuthorResponse.md

 **A possible solution: adding a table to clarify all the used notations to increase the readability.**

-* We have updated the notations in [extended appendix](https://github.com/ouranonymoussubmission/AAAI22/blob/main/Appendix_v2.pdf) as shown [here](https://github.com/ouranonymoussubmission/AAAI22/blob/main/AuthorResponse.md#r1q4)
+* We have updated the notations in Section B in [extended appendix](https://github.com/ouranonymoussubmission/AAAI22/blob/main/Appendix_v2.pdf) as shown [here](https://github.com/ouranonymoussubmission/AAAI22/blob/main/AuthorResponse.md#r1q4)
 * We have updated corresponding figure as the following:

 |Old figure| Updated Figure|